 That is an excellent question and one that I confront myself with, every day.
 The answer is as brutally simple as the problem itself.
 It comes back to the "Do you know?"

-Do you know that I have a strong marriage, a wonderful family, a self-made career that I am proud of and an overall good life?
+Do you know that I have a strong marriage, a wonderful family, a self-made career that I am proud of, and an overall good life?
 I pried myself out of the horrific, destructive cycle years ago.
 I did not share in my family's dependencies so I was essentially rejected, kicked out and only considered when something was needed.
 There is no bitterness there, only sadness for what might have been and gratitude for not falling victim to the cycle of need.
 My father literally gave up the last decade of his life to being trapped by the consequences of addiction.
-Everything he worked for, wanted for his family and future, trashed and gone -- made completely worthless by countless cases of beer, benzos and cheap vodka.
+Everything he worked for, and wanted for his family and future, was trashed and gone -- made completely worthless by countless cases of beer, benzos, and cheap vodka.